Things to do in alice springs

 Visit the original Alice Springs working base (circa 1939) to learn more about this unique service.
 The Royal Flying Doctor Service is a non-profit organisation, with 100% of all profits made from tours, purchases in the café and from our online store going straight to the replenishment of aircraft and medical equipment.

-About 15 minutes drive from town.
-Or even better, there's a brilliant bike path from Flynn's Grave all the way there which links to the town network of bike paths.
-One of the iconic gaps in the West MacDonnell ranges.
-You can even go for a bit of a dip there if you want.
+This gap is about a 20 minute drive from town… or even better, there's a brilliant bike path from Flynn's Grave all the way there which links to the town network of bike paths.
+This is one of the iconic gaps in the West MacDonnell ranges.

-One of Australia's most famous natural sites.
+One of Australia's most famous natural sites just 40km from town.
 A narrow gorge cutting through the ranges.
 Red rocks which almost seem alive.
-About 40 km from town.
-Take this in on an afternoon tour of the closer West Macs sites.
+There is a cafe with delicious scones, too!

-If you're staying longer then you might want to head down to Uluru and surrounds.
+If you're staying in the region longer, then you might want to head down to Uluru and surrounds.
 Some of the most spectacular scenery in the world and a wonderful cultural centre.
 Learn a few new things about our country.
 You can even hire a bike and cycle around the rock!
 It's a completely lovely flat and smooth 15 km circuit, ideal for all the family.
-Talk to the friendly people at Outback Cycling.
+Talk to us at Outback Cycling.